shubham72-73/30DaysOfJavaScript/30DaysOfJavaScript/02-Installation.md

 ## Visual Studio Code Editor
 NodeJS will provide us the environment to run our JavaScript program.
 But we still need something to write down our code.
 This is where we will need VS Code.
 It is a code editor which allows us to develop programs.
+You can download it from their website.
+[Download](https://code.visualstudio.com/download) and install it in your machine.